Integrity Initiatives in the Südhof Lab

 Classification: Pending.

-Postscriptum: Based on our analysis with an invaluable contribution of an independent analysis performed by Dr. Matthew Schrag, we at present conclude that this paper has three problems, two minor and one major.
-First, an inadvertent image duplication error (post #1); second, duplications of micro-areas in cerebellar figures that are likely image processing artifacts (posts #3-67), and third inexplicable duplications of larger image areas in only one channel in Figure 1D and S4B that cannot be explained by image processing artifacts.
-The third problem is potentially serious and at present cannot be explained by the first author who is responsible for these figures.
+Postscriptum: Based on our analysis with an invaluable contribution of an independent analysis performed by Dr. Matthew Schrag, we conclude that this paper has three problems, two minor and one major.
+First, an inadvertent image duplication error (post #1); second, duplications of micro-areas in cerebellar figures that are likely image processing artifacts (posts #3-67); third, inexplicable duplications of larger image areas in only one but not the other color channel in Figure 1D and S4B that cannot be readily accounted for by image processing artifacts.
+Neither the minor nor the major problem could be identified without artificial intelligence search software.
+Since the third problem cannot be explained as a copy-paste error and the raw data for these particular images in the paper cannot be located for further investigations, we are retracting the entire paper with the following notice: “We, the authors of this publication, have decided to retract the paper because we found that the images in figure 1D and Figure S4B contain aberrations that cannot be explained and the original data for these figures are missing.
+Raw data for the other components of the paper are available and their reanalysis confirmed the conclusions of the paper.
+We would like to thank M. Schrag for bringing these image aberrations to our attention.”

 26. Paper: Seigneur, E., Polepalli, J., and Südhof, T.C.
 (2018) Cbln2 and Cbln4 are expressed in distinct medial habenula-interpeduncular projections and contribute to different behavioral outputs.
 Proc.
 Natl.
 Acad.
 Sci.
 U.S.A.
 115, E10235-E10244.